 TEST 1: Applying 12 Volts To The Starter Motor S Terminal

-The fastest, safest, and easiest way to apply 12 Volts to the S terminal is by using a remote start switch.
-You can see an example of this tool (and where to buy it), here: Sunpro Actron CP7853 Remote Starter Switch.
+I can tell you from personal experience, that the fastest, easiest, and safest way to apply battery power to the starter motor is by using a remote start switch.
+You can see an example of this tool (and where to buy it) here: Sunpro Actron CP7853 Remote Starter Switch.

 IMPORTANT: Before you perform this test remove the key from the ignition switch to prevent the engine from accidentally starting.
-If your Dodge Stratus is equipped with a standard transmission, place it in neutral.
+If your Ford Mustang is equipped with a standard transmission, place it in neutral.

-IMPORTANT: Place your 2.7L Dodge Stratus on jack stands if you raise it to access the starter motor!
+IMPORTANT: Place your Ford Mustang on jack stands if you raise it to access the starter motor!

 OK, these are the test steps:

 You'll reconnect it back in one of the following steps, for now, it's a safety precaution as you set up the test.

 Attach one of the alligator-type terminals of the remote starter switch to the S terminal of the starter motor.

 If the S terminal wire has a female quick disconnect connector, you can disconnect the wire from the starter solenoid and connect the remote start switch connector directly on the solenoid's male spade terminal.

 If the S terminal wire has a ring type connector (and is fastened by a nut to the stud), don't disconnect it from the starter solenoid.
 You can connect the remote start switch connector onto the stud with the wire still connected to it.

 Reconnect the negative (-) battery cable to the battery negative (-) post.